 DeLonghi EC 155

 For something a little more gentle on the wallet but uncompromising when it comes to the end result, the DeLonghi EC 155 is a great lightweight and more compact option.
 It doesn’t take up as much room as its more expensive counterparts, and as it is semi-automatic with a self priming operation, it is quicker and more convenient if you need to get that early morning pick me up on the go while you get ready to leave the house.

-The KRUPS Falcon is another great espresso maker and produces a rich crema every time we tested it, looking great and super easy to use this model also comes highly recommended as it consistently made some of the best espressos we tested.
+The KRUPS Falcon is another great espresso maker and produced a rich crema every time we tested it, looking great and super easy to use.
+This model also comes highly recommended as it consistently made some of the best espresso drinks we tested.